greg0r1/GregoryDernaucourt_12_28012022/README.md

 ## Licensing

-This project was built under Kasa licence.
+This project was built under SportSee licence.